 We see Airvet as Vetster’s main competition.
 Airvet may benefit those who want an app-based platform, (Vetster doesn’t require an app download), and don’t want to make an appointment for urgent issues.
 However, Vetster Health appointments are a superior option to Airvet for pet parents who need preventative vet care.

-The Verdict: Does Vetster platform provide legit vet care for pets?
+The Verdict: Does Vetster provide legit virtual vet care?

 While it’s true that not all pet problems are appropriate for telemedicine, Vetster’s a stellar option if you want an easy-to-use and affordable pet telemedicine option.
 With 24/7 appointment availability, prescription delivery, low flat rates, and automatic matching with a licensed vet, you can use this platform to manage pet concerns that don’t require hands-on care.